AbhimanyuMandal/HER2-scRNAseq-Drug-Repurposing/README.md

 ## Project Context

-This analysis was originally conducted during a **2023 research internship** involving computational analysis of breast cancer single-cell transcriptomic data.
+**Mitacs Research Internship — Western University, 2023**

+This project was conducted as part of a computational biology research internship focused on single-cell transcriptomics and drug repurposing in breast cancer.

 The original analysis was not fully documented at the time.
-The present repository consolidates the analysis scripts, intermediate/final result tables, validation outputs, and figures into a structured and reproducible project.

-> **Note:** The repository documents and organizes the original research workflow; it does not imply that the underlying biological experiments were performed as part of this repository.
+The analysis was subsequently reconstructed and systematically documented in 2026 to preserve the computational workflow, results, and interpretation for reproducibility and portfolio use.

 ---